 Surgical Treatment

-If a Achilles tendon strain doesn’t improve with conservative treatment after several months, your doctor may refer you to an orthopedic surgeon.
+If an Achilles tendon strain doesn’t improve with conservative treatment after several months, your doctor may refer you to an orthopaedic surgeon.
 Surgery may be needed to remove scar tissue, repair the damaged tendon, extend the calf muscle, or address other issues identified by your doctor.

 Recovery

-Recovery from Achilles tendonitis will vary depending upon the extent of damage to the tendon.
-For some athletes, tendonitis will resolve in a matter of days with treatment.
+Recovery from an Achilles strain will vary depending on the extent of damage to the tendon.
+For some athletes, strains will resolve in a matter of days with treatment.
 For others, a much longer recovery time will be required before they can return to play.
 Physical therapy will be an important part of the rehabilitation process.
+A sports injury that involves Achilles overuse or untreated tendon microtears may result in extended healing timelines.

 GET BACK TO WHAT YOU LOVE.
 FASTER